jmtrivial/Timeline/README.md

 ```

 ### Prerequisites
-You must have a python 2.7 installation and install the Python packages `parsedatetime` and `svgwrite`.
+You must have a python 2.7 installation and install the Python package `parsedatetime`, and at least one of the following Python packages: `svgwrite` or `icalendar`.

 ### Usage
 ```./make_timeline.py in.json out.svg```